 Substitutive tax on reorganisations (mergers, de-mergers, contributions in kind)

 Corporate restructurings, such as mergers, de-mergers, and contributions in kind, are, in principle, tax neutral even if, for financial accounting purposes, the transaction results in the recognition of higher values of the assets or of goodwill.
 Companies may elect to obtain partial or full recognition for tax purposes of the step-up in the financial accounting values of assets or of the goodwill arising from the corporate restructurings, provided they pay a substitutive tax.

-Under certain conditions a free step-up of the tax basis of capital assets in case of mergers, demerger and contributions in kind is granted up to Euro 5 millions.
-The law provides for a free tax step-up regime for both corporate and regional tax purposes for companies receiving assets upon mergers, de-merger or contributions in kind which take place between May 1st, 2019 and December 31, 2022.
-That means that the increased accounting value of goodwill, tangible and intangible assets accounted for by the receiving entity will be recognized for tax purposes.
-The benefit applies to mergers, de-mergers and contributions in kind which occur between companies not belonging to the same group and under the condition that such entities carried out their business activity for at least 2 years.
+Under certain conditions, a free step-up of the tax basis of capital assets in case of mergers, de-mergers, and contributions in kind is granted up to EUR 5 million.
+The law provides for a free tax step-up regime for both corporate and regional tax purposes for companies receiving assets upon mergers, de-mergers, or contributions in kind which take place between 1 May 2019 and 31 December 2022.
+That means that the increased accounting value of goodwill, tangible assets, and intangible assets accounted for by the receiving entity will be recognised for tax purposes.
+The benefit applies to mergers, de-mergers, and contributions in kind that occur between companies not belonging to the same group and under the condition that such entities carried out their business activity for at least two years.

 Italian tax resident shipping companies, as well as non-resident shipping companies operating in Italy through a PE, can qualify for and then elect to be subject to the Italian tonnage tax regime.
 The regime basically allows for the determination of presumptive income based on the net tonnage of the qualifying ships apportioned to the effective shipping days (tonnage income).
 The tonnage income is subject to IRES only.